BtheGit/redux-redux/README.md

   function getState() {
     if(isChangingState) {
-      console.log('You can't call getState while the state is being changed') return
+      console.log('You can\'t call getState while the state is being changed') return
     }
     return state